Aleksei-Kuznetsov-R/Booking/README.md

 **Customization:** The project is designed to be customizable, allowing users to specify search criteria, locations, and other parameters to focus on specific data extraction.

-**Visualization** The request was to generate quick reports to a Telegram channel where management will be able to see a daily overview in the morning.
+**Visualization:** The request was to generate quick reports to a Telegram channel where management will be able to see a daily overview in the morning.
+Package telegram.bot was used for this purpose

 **Usage:**
 1. Clone this repository to your local machine.